vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que11.Write a function that takes an array of numbers and returns a new array that only contains numbers that are greater than 5.
+### Que 11.
+Write a function that takes an array of numbers and returns a new array that only contains numbers that are greater than 5.
 Use filter function

 ```
 let arr = [1, 4, 5, 6, 8, 10];